-- 7.10 In 2006 SCC was commissioned to prepare an Historic Environment Character Assessment (HECA) for Stafford and its environs. - 7.11 It was commissioned by SBC, with support funding from English Heritage, to form part of the evidence base for the options assessment underpinning its Local Development Framework (Core Strategy). - 7.12 The principal objective (Phase 1) of the HECA was to integrate the area-based data from the county-wide Historic Landscape Characterisation (HLC) with the more point-based data maintained by the county council's Historic Environment Record (HER), which is described above.
+- 6.16 In 2006 SCC was commissioned to prepare an Historic Environment Character Assessment (HECA) for Stafford and its environs. - 6.17 Principally, the HECA was commissioned by SBC and completed by SCC, with technical support and funding from English Heritage, in order to provide an evidence base for the options assessment underpinning the preparation of its LDF Core Strategy. - 6.18 The principal objective (Phase 1) of the HECA was to integrate the area-based data from the county-wide Historic Landscape Characterisation (HLC) with the more point-based data maintained by the county council's Historic Environment Record (HER), which is described above. - 6.19 It should be noted that, in Paragraph 3.2.3, SCC (2009) identifies the following objective for Phase 1 of this project:

-- 7.13 It should be noted that, in Paragraph 3.2.3, SCC (2009) identifies the following objective for Phase 1 of this project: - "The final section of each HECA report...looks at the impact of medium to large scale development within each of the character areas and addresses issues which should be addressed by any future development proposals". - 7.14 In that regard, it is important to recognise that the HECA does not set out to promote or advise against medium to large scale development in specific locations, but instead provides guidance on the importance of the historic environment in the non-urban areas around Stafford and the issues to be addressed in understanding the impact of that development. - 7.15 The intention of Phase 2 was to provide an overview of the historic environment of Stafford Borough through the development of smaller Stafford Historic Environment Character Zones (SHECZs); sub-divisions of HECAs intended to facilitate a more detailed level of assessment.
-A scoring system could then be employed to evaluate the impact of medium to large scale housing development upon each of the zones. - 7.16 The extent of the land, within the site area, covered by the Historic Environment Character Assessment (SCC 2009) is shown on Plan EDP 4.
+"The final section of each HECA report...looks at the impact of medium to large scale development within each of the character areas and addresses issues which should be addressed by any future development proposals".

+- 6.20 In that regard, it is important to recognise that the HECA does not set out to promote or advise against medium to large scale development in specific locations, but instead provides guidance on the importance of the historic environment in the non-urban areas around Stafford and the issues to be addressed in understanding the impact of that development. - 6.21 The intention of Phase 2 was to provide an overview of the historic environment of Stafford Borough through the development of smaller Stafford Historic Environment Character Zones (SHECZs); sub-divisions of HECAs intended to facilitate a more detailed level of assessment.
+A scoring system could then be employed to evaluate the impact of medium to large scale housing development upon each of the zones. - 6.22 The extent of the land, within the site area, covered by the Historic Environment Character Assessment (SCC 2009) is shown on Plan EDP 4.